Santo, el Enmascarado de Plata translation

 - "Ringside" from Rhythm Heaven Fever involves a masked wrestler answering interview questions and posing for the cameras after a big match.
 Notably, he doesn't seem to be actually listening to the questions - both the English and Japanese versions have the questions as gibberish, to which he responses with "Yeah".

 - There's a sequence in Yakuza 3 during which Kazuma Kiryuu and Rikiya Shimabukuro stage a wrestling match for the children at Kazuma's orphanage, posing as masked wrestlers Dragon Mask and Ricky Mask.
+The costume shows up in later installments as a bonus outfit.

 - El Plancha (AKA Dice) from the Toaplan Beat 'em Up Knuckle Bash.